 A controlled variable is a commonly used term in the field of scientific research, where finding evidence to support a theory is rarely straightforward.
-In the case of the natural sciences, some features are constant, but the majority of these have inconsistencies.
+In the case of the natural sciences, some research features are constant, but the majority of these have inconsistencies.
 These inconsistencies are known as variables.

-In basic and applied research, variables are innumerable.
+In science, and in basic and applied research, variables are innumerable.
 From the simplest of elements to the most complex organisms, any number of differences can change the results of a line of study.
 The conclusions of an experiment carried out in one facility can differ to that of another, even when the same methods are applied.
 Living organisms are often too complicated to be expected to react in exactly the same way, whether this refers to the research subject, or to the researcher.

-What are Variables?
+What Exactly are Variables?

 In experimental processes, variables can influence the final results.
 Researchers must attempt to limit these variables to the specific changes they are studying.
 A variable represents anything that undergoes change.
 Variables may be temperature fluctuations, comorbidities, behaviors, environments, diet, air quality, stress levels, metabolism, or allergies.
 Even seasonal or global events may have an effect upon the final results.